Back to the Middle Ages – Reenactment of the 1187 Battle of Hattin

 Key Times and Points for Visitors, Photographers and Reporters

 The place: Zippori Springs, the first camp.
-The gathering area of the armies
+The gathering area of the army

-• 16: 30-18: 30 open hours to visitors.
-The participants establishing a military camp near a Springs of Tzippori (Aynot Tzipori).
+16: 30-18: 30 open hours to visitors.
 This is the place and the right time to speak with the media and the photographers on the side.

-Friday 2,07 .Marching to Horns of Hattin &Last Battle:
+Friday July 3rd .Marching to Horns of Hattin, The Battle:

 How to get Horns of Hattin: